MoonPoet/xaprb-src/content/blog/google-doc-shortcuts.md

 ---

 I use Google Docs and Google Sheets a *lot*.
-At some point I found quick-URLs that will create a new document and spreadsheet from a bookmark.
+At some point I found quick-URLs that will create a new document and spreadsheet from a bookmark. _Update: you can also just type doc.new, sheet.new, etc into your browser's address bar._

 <!--more-->